 Furthermore, there are two folders containing patches for the Edna engine: “Gigantic Mutations” and “Radiant Pads”.
 Together both these folders contain something over 200 patches and deliver a really rich selection of creatively processed loops and pads and all kinds of colors, sourced from Joey’s recordings.

-Most of them are great out of the box but given the possibilities of the Edna engine there seems to be very little to no boundaries to further shape the sounds into what you want them to be.
+Most of them are great out of the box but given the possibilities of the Edna engine, there seems to be very little to no boundaries to further shape the sounds into what you want them to be.
 And to me it what makes it the most fun to work with the pads and mutations is that they instantly conjure up a scenery or an atmosphere within my imagination, and so in a way the sound tells me how to use it.

-$300 for guitar library can certainly seem like a little steep as far as pricing goes.
+$300 for a guitar library can certainly seem like a little steep as far as pricing goes.
 But Spitfire audio, as usual, convinces by the level of depth and creativity they put into their sampling process.

 I have, so far, not come across any guitar library that was as successful as this one in preserving, what I can only call the soul of the instrument and performer.
-Beyond that, the work that was done after the original sampling, by sculpting the truly amazing pads and sound design elements, are what makes this a well-rounded package, that is not one bit overpriced.
+Beyond that, the work that was done after the original sampling, by sculpting the truly amazing pads and sound design elements, is what makes this a well-rounded package, that is not one bit overpriced.

 However, this is a very specific library for very specific use.
 And while I can think of 100 ways to use it, I can imagine that in many studios it would only collect dust.

-For someone who is just looking for a very neutral and realistic guitar simulation plug-in or library this might not be the best choice.
+For someone who is just looking for a very neutral and realistic guitar simulation plug-in or library, this might not be the best choice.
 But for someone who values their creative and expansive approach to the specific sound of an instrument and the performer, put in the context of scoring and explorative sound sculpting, this library could be a jewel in their collection and a great source of inspiration.3

 Get More Details: Joey Santiago